Deploy an SDN infrastructure using SDN Express

 The PowerShell MultiNodeSampleConfig.psd1

-configuration data file contains all the parameters and settings that are needed for the SDN Express script as input for the various parameters and configuration settings.
+configuration data file (located at the above mentioned install path) contains all the parameters and settings that are needed for the SDN Express script as input for the various parameters and configuration settings.
 This file has specific information about what needs to be filled out based on whether you are deploying only the network controller component, or the software load balancer and gateway components as well.
-For detailed information, see Plan a Software Defined Network infrastructure topic.
+For detailed information, see Plan a Software Defined Network infrastructure.

 General settings and parameters